thewca/wst-docs/inbox/duncan.md

 - maintenance load not technical debt: https://stackoverflow.blog/2023/02/27/stop-saying-technical-debt/?cb=1

+- creating warnings on results validation is done by WST - WRT has no special tools to do this.

 - registration opening query:
   select id, registration_open, competitor_limit from Competitions
   where registration_open between '2023-02-26' and '2023-03-01'